Section 1 – Tax System

 Every year, taxpayers are required to file a tax return and calculate their income taxes payable.
 Taxpayers who knowingly, or in circumstances amounting to culpable conduct, do not comply with the tax laws in their return run a significant risk of being charged penalties when this failure to comply is discovered.

 Taxpayers who find themselves in such a situation are encouraged to make a voluntary disclosure to correct the incorrect or incomplete information, or to provide information that had not been previously reported.
-Since March 1, 2018, two tracks have been created for income tax disclosures, the General Program and the Limited Program.
+Two tracks have been created for income tax disclosures, the General Program and the Limited Program.
 Generally, any application where there is an element of intentional conduct on the part of the taxpayer or a closely related party will be processed under the Limited Program and all others will be processed under the General Program.